 The minor in International Business requires an approved summer- or semester-long international experience of at least 9 credit hours, and is designed to facilitate the granting of credit from partner institutions or programs.
 Students majoring in any business area must complete 12 credits of international business electives; students majoring outside of the Business Department must complete 9 hours of international business electives.

-Take all of the ic mownig

 MAN-2003 Principles of Management 3

 ACC-2053 Principles of Accounting I 3

 IBS-3003G International Business 3

 Operations

 ECO-1033 Principles of 3

 Macroeconomics

 International Business 9-12

 electives (approval

 required)

 Management Minor